Natural Resources

 Driving or Multi-dimensional Question:

 Our everyday life is very different from how our ancestors lived hundreds of years ago.
 How have humans been able to provide energy and fuel for all of these changes to occur, and for us to live the high-functioning, ever-growing, and fast-paced lives we do now?
-What is the difference between a renewable and non-renewable resources?
+What is the difference between a renewable and a non-renewable resource?

 Unit Summary: